'The funniest writer ever to put words to paper' HUGH LAURIE

 Illustrated with wonderful drawings and contemporary score-sheets, Wodehouse at the Wicket is the first ever compendium of Wodehouse's writings on cricket.
 Edited by cricket historian Murray Hedgcock, this delightful book also contains fascinating facts about Wodehouse's cricketing career and how it is reflected in his work.

-This is the perfect gift for Wodehouse readers and fans of all things cricket.
+The perfect gift for Wodehouse readers and fans of all things cricket.